tercen/data_clinic_guide/docs/01_data_cleaning.md

 # Data Cleaning

-Here are the primary considerations
+Here are the primary considerations.

-* Tabular Structure
+* Make sure data has a tabular Structure
-* Number formats
+* Make sure data has the proper format for Numbers
-* Missing values
+* Make sure missing values are kept empty

 ## Tabular
-Data needs to be tabular
+Data needs to be tabular.

 * No empty rows
 * No empty columns